Art-Sells/Arells/Build-Notes.md

 - - Test to see if can implement NEXT_PUBLIC to something else in test...

 ### Other (if Time Permits)
+- Call CoingeckoAPI (research how it calls it, maybe to update the VAPA info?) every 5 seconds, not on page mount...
 - Flip sloth pngs horizontally
-- Fix (if VavityAggregator jsons are deleted (wallet connected (connect asset not poping up issue) ))
+- Fix (if VavityAggregator jsons are deleted)
 - Remove console.logs from all files...
 - Resolve Google/Bing/Yahoo Search Tab issues (Bing Webmaster Tools) (Add Unique Metatags to all recurring pages), look into favicon blurriness issue